Jitter (optics)

 In optics, jitter is used to refer to motion that has high temporal frequency relative to the integration/exposure time.
-This may result from vibration in an assembly or from the unstable hand of a photographer.
+This may result from vibration in an assembly or the unstable hand of a photographer.
 Jitter is typically differentiated from smear, which has a lower frequency relative to the integration time.
 Whereas smear refers to a relatively constant rate during the integration/exposure time, jitter refers to a relatively sinusoidal motion during the integration/exposure time.